Skip to main content

 Updated this week

-What is a Supplier shield?
+What is a Supplier Shield?

 Supplier Shield automatically verifies supplier details using data from your uploaded invoices or manually entered information.
 It compares that data against both trusted internal records and external validation sources.